Gluesticks Blog

 These white chocolate macadamia nut cookies are soft and chewy.
 They look and taste just like Subway white chocolate macadamia nut cookies---actually, they are better!

 Do you like copycat recipes?
-I have an ENTIRE COLLECTION of famous copycat chocolate chip cookies!
-From Levain to Chick-fil-A--- you can find all of the recipes here!
+I have an entire collection of famous copycat chocolate chip cookies!
+From Levain to Chick-fil-A and Gideon's Bakehouse to Tate's Bake Shop!

 I’ve been on a chocolate chip cookie kick for the past couple of years.
 Making my own versions of popular recipes or making the recipes that popular companies have graciously shared with the masses (Double Tree, Disney, etc.).
 One of my favorite copycat recipes that I came up with was for the classic chocolate chip cookies from Subway.